The Best Treatment for Laryngeal Cancer? This Approach Helps Decide

 Even as treatment options for laryngeal cancer seemed to improve, survival rates did not.
 For the most advanced patients, 50 percent survival was the norm, whether patients had surgery to remove the voice box or alternative treatment with chemotherapy and radiation to try to avoid surgery.

-But the head and neck oncology team at the University of Michigan Comprehensive Cancer Center came up with a different approach: Give patients a single dose of chemotherapy and see who responds to it.
+But the head and neck oncology team at the University of Michigan Rogel Cancer Center came up with a different approach: Give patients a single dose of chemotherapy and see who responds to it.
 The responders can continue with a combination of chemotherapy and radiation.
 The nonresponders can be referred immediately for surgery.

 After a decade of using this approach, researchers are reporting “exceptional” survival rates nearing 80 percent, even for the most advanced patients.
 The team published its outcomes in JAMA Otolaryngology — Head and Neck Surgery.